Officials Debate Whether Gun Stores Are 'Essential' During Coronavirus Outbreak

 "Guns will not make Americans safer in the face of COVID-19," Feinblatt said.
 "Gun stores do not deserve special treatment.
 In fact, a surge in gun sales will put many communities at greater risk if guns aren't stored securely and if background checks aren't completed."

 Increasing concerns for gun control advocates are reports of people using firearms out of fear created by the coronavirus crisis.
-In Alpharetta, Ga., for instance, a man was arrested for allegedly pulling out a gun on two women wearing medical masks at a post office because he feared they had the coronavirus.
+In Alpharetta, Ga., for instance, a man was arrested for allegedly pulling out a gun on two women wearing medical masks at a post office because he worried they had the coronavirus.

 Gun and ammo sales have rocketed since the outbreak surfaced.
 And some of the panic driving the purchases is also present because of what gun rights advocates see as preserving their constitutional right to bear arms.
 They argue short-term emergency restrictions on gun sales could erode their enshrined rights.